Brooklyn, Illinois

 Brooklyn (popularly known as Lovejoy), is a village in St. Clair County, Illinois, United States.
-Located two miles north of East St. Louis, Illinois and three miles northeast of downtown St. Louis, Missouri, it is the oldest town incorporated by African Americans in the United States.
+Located two miles north of East St. Louis, Illinois and three miles northeast of downtown St. Louis, Missouri, it is the oldest majority-Black incorporated town in the United States, founded by freed and fugitive slaves and incorporated in 1873.
 Its motto is "Founded by Chance, Sustained by Courage."
-The mayor is Mayor Vera Banks-Glasper.